While 80% of companies believe that they deliver great experiences, only 8% of customers share this opinion.

 A good case in point is McDonald’s, that’s known for considering customers’ comments.
 In 2015, they introduced All-Day Breakfast after receiving feedback on social media.
 People suggested it would be great to order breakfasts and welcomed the new service with positive twee regardless of the hours.

-The company decided to maintain a customer approach and rolled out easy-order kiosks to save customers’ time.
+The company decided to maintain a customer approach and rolled out easy-order kiosks mode to save customers’ time.

 Later, the Uber Eats delivery service appeared.